Keeping matter in the loop in dS$_3$ quantum gravity: Looping matter in

 The former case, where $\mc S=\text{identity}$, will lead to the representations from \cite{Castro:2020smu} which are in fact related to the complementary series of $\mf{so}(1,3)$.
 In this paper we will call them {\it complementary-type} representations.
 In the latter case, $\mc S$ takes the form of a shadow map (from here on, when we refer to $\mc S$, it is always with this latter case in mind).
 Representations obeying \eqref{eq:genNShermcon} in this case will be related to the principal series of $\mf{so}(1,3)$.
 We will call them {\it principal-type}.

-\paragraph{Complementary-type.} These representations do not explicitly involve the shadow map in their Hermitian conjugation, \beq L_3^\dagger = L_3~, L^\dagger_{\pm} = -L_{\mp}~. \ee Regardless, they are still non-standard on account of the extra minus sign as compared to the standard $\mf{su}(2)$ Hermitian conjugation.
-Analytically continued to $\mf{so}(1,3)$ in the conformal basis, this is \beq D^\dagger = D~, M^\dagger = -M~, P_i^\dagger = K_i~.\eeq This Hermiticity choice is perhaps familiar as the appropriate choice to describe fields in {Euclidean AdS} space, which also has an $SO(1,3)$ isometry group in three dimensions.
+\paragraph{Complementary-type.} These representations do not explicitly involve the shadow map in their Hermitian conjugation, \beq L_3^\dagger = L_3~, L^\dagger_{\pm} = -L_{\mp}~. \ee Regardless, they are still non-standard on account of the extra minus sign as compared to the standard $\mf{su}(2)$ Hermitian conjugation.\footnote{See \cite{Guijosa:2003ze} for a similar choice regarding representations of dS$_2$.} Analytically continued to $\mf{so}(1,3)$ in the conformal basis, this is \beq D^\dagger = D~, M^\dagger = -M~, P_i^\dagger = K_i~.\eeq This Hermiticity choice is perhaps familiar as the appropriate choice to describe fields in {Euclidean AdS} space, which also has an $SO(1,3)$ isometry group in three dimensions.
 In the context of de Sitter however this is in fact the Hermiticity choice appropriate for quasi-normal modes equipped with the so-called ``R-norm" constructed in \cite{Jafferis:2013qia}.\\

 Now let us consider the specifics of the highest weight $\mf{su}(2)$ representation given this choice of Hermiticity.
 To determine the normalization in Eq.~\eqref{eq:nonhigheststates}, we evaluate the matrix elements